 The next important step is to report the incident to your insurance company.
-It is the law in Spain that you must report all accidents to your insurance company within 7 days of happening.
+It is the law in Spain that you must report all accidents to your insurance company within 5-7 days of the event.

 Most insurance policies will include breakdown cover and will send out a Grua (tow truck) to recover the vehicle and transport you back to your home.

 The final step is to seek any indemnity or compensation.
 If the accident is not your fault and you feel you need to take legal action, you must report the incident to the authorities within 6 months.